conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

  - Gateway consumes about ~250MB of heap memory per million records it has read in concentrated topics.
 This value is NOT bounded, so we advise against offset correctness on high-volume topics, and you should size your JVM accordingly.
  - Only `IsolationLevel.READ_UNCOMMITTED` is supported (using `IsolationLevel.READ_COMMITTED` is undefined behavior)
  - Partition truncation (upon `unclean.leader.election=true`) may not be detected by consumers

+## Limitations

+### Very slow Consumer Group edge case

+When using topic concentration with `offsetCorrectness` enabled, there is currently a limitation for consumer groups for the case where the data in the topics is slow moving, and/or the consumer groups are not committing their offsets frequently.
+If a consumer group with a committed offset waits for longer than the retention time for the backing physical topic without committing a new offset there is a possibility for that consumer group to become blocked.
+While in this situation - a Consumer Group whose last committed offset has been removed from the topic - the group actually becomes blocked only if the Conduktor Gateway restarted before the next offset commit by the Consumer Group.
+If this limitation does happen, the offsets for the affected consumer group will need to be manually reset for it to continue.
+Support for this edge case is planned for future releases of the Conduktor Gateway.